ckgxrg-salt/DMIAE/README.md

 ```

 ### Multiple Characters
-If a line is for multiple characters, use slash(/) to separate them.
+If a line is for multiple characters, use slashes(/) to separate them.
-Never write the same for the same character multiple times.
 You could write different alias of the same character.(Man, who'll do that)
 ```
 HAMILTON/MULLIGAN/LAURENS/LAFAYETTE